"Here we begin to practice all Twelve Steps of the program in our daily lives so that we and those about us may find emotional sobriety.”

 Bill himself had spent many of his 18 years sober in a deep state of depression.
 He desperately wanted the program to bring him release.
 But it didn’t.
 This compelled him to reexamine the Steps in greater depth and explore how they could help the alcoholic move beyond physical to a higher level of sobriety that would encompass the whole person.
 In Step 12, he comes to identify that as emotional sobriety.

 That issue was not on the table when the Big Book was written in the late 1930s.
 Understandably, the fledging fellowship was focused almost exclusively on helping drunks to stop drinking.
 This is reflected in the fact that Step 12 in the Big Book is devoted exclusively to carrying the message, as its title indicates (“Working with Others”).
 That, the reader is told, is “our twelfth suggestion” (p.
 89, italics in the original).
 But of course, that is only one half of the “suggestion.”
 The other half is to practice the principles in all our affairs.
 That, however, is not mentioned at all.
 The overriding goal was to stop drinking and stay stopped.
 If you did that, you had recovered.
 You were sober.
 That’s the only sense in which recovery and sobriety were understood at the time.
-You were on the wagon, as the expression went.
+You were on the wagon, as the saying went.
 You were dry, an expression that back then had none of the negative connotations it has today.

 Understandably here again, many thought that’s all the program was about: pure and simple abstention.
 Not surprisingly, that translated itself into people not working the Steps—except for the powerless part of Step 1 and the carrying the message part of Step 12.
 The 12&12 would come to describe that as two-Stepping (Step 12, p.
 113), a bare-minimum approach that is still widely followed today and which is unwittingly fostered by the “Don’t drink and go to meetings” mantra to which the program is unfortunately too often reduced.